TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 <br />

-We have new credentials: `sql_svc:REGGIE1234ronnie`
+We obtained new credentials: `sql_svc:REGGIE1234ronnie`

 <br />